-Our toddler center will provide your child with a safe and nurturing environment designed especially for 12 months to 3-years old.
+Our toddler center will provide your child with a safe and nurturing environment designed especially for children ages 12 months to 3-years.

-Through developmentally appropriate activities, we will help your child in growing fine and gross motor skills, language skills, and social skills.
+Through developmentally appropriate activities, we will help your child in growing fine and gross motor skills, language skills, and social/emotional skills.

 For many children this is their first experience in a childcare setting, and for many it will be the first time away from mom and dad.
 We want to make the transition as smooth as possible by developing a trusting, empathetic and nurturing relationship with your child.
 We also value an open relationship with parents.
 Working together, we can help your child have a successful transition.
-Daily notes home help to keep you updated on your child's progress.
-Parent conferences are conducted whenever a child transitions from one classroom to the next and on an "as needed" basis, as requested by parents, teachers, or directors.
+Daily notes home via the Procare App help to keep you updated on your child's progress.
+Parent/teacher conferences are conducted whenever a child transitions from one classroom to the next and on a "as needed" basis, as requested by parents, teachers, or directors.